kayliebarnes5937/the-savanna/README.md

 -------

-The CSS files are embedded in th HTML files by using the <style> tag.
+The CSS files are embedded in the HTML files by using the <style> tag.